moryba/useful-notes/notes.md

 Above we created a dog class with a time_explanation method that takes one argument, self, which refers to the object calling the function.
 We created a Dof named pip_pitbull and called the .time_explanation() method on ourr new object for Pipi.

 Notice we didn't pass any arguments when we called .time_exolanation(), but were able to refer to self in the function body.
 When you call a method it automaticaly passes the object calling the method as the first argument.

+## Methods with arguments

+Methods can also take more arguments than just self:

+    class DistanceConverter:
+      kms_in_a_mile = 1.609
+      def how_many_kms(self, miles):
+        return miles  * self.kms_in_a_mile

+    converter = DistanceConverter()
+    kms_in_5_miles = converter.how_many_kms(5)
+    print(kms_in_5_miles)

+Above we defined a DistanceConverter class, iinstantiated it, and used it to convert 5 miles into kilometers.
+Notice again that even though how_many_kms takes two arguments in its definition, we only pass miles, because self is implicitly passed (and refers to the object converter).

+## Contractors

+There are several methods that we can define in a python class that have special behavior.
+These methods are sometimes called "magic", because they behave differently from regular methods.
+Another popular term is dunder methods,so-named because they have two underscores (double-underscore abbreviated to "dunder") on either side of them.

+The first dunder method we are going to use is __init__() method (note the two underscores before and after the word "init").
+This method is used to initialize a newly created object.
+It is called every time the class is instantiated.

+Methods that are used to prepare an object being instantiated are called constructors.
+The word "constractor" is used to describe similar features in other object-oriented programming languages but programmers who refer to a constractor in Python are usually talking about the __init__() method.

+    class Shouter:
+      def __init__(self):
+        print("HELLO")

+    shout1 = Shouter() --------> HELLO?!
+    shout2 = Shouter() --------> HELLO?!

+Above we crated a class called Shouter and every time we create an instance of Shouter the program prints out a shout.
+Pay careful attention to the instantiation syntax we use.
+Shouter() looks a lot like a function call, doesn't it?
+If it's a function, can we pass parameters to it?
+Of course we can, and those parameters will be received by the __init__() method.

+    class Shouter:
+      def __init__(self, phrase):
+        if type(phrase) == str:
+          print(phrase.upper())

+    shout1 = Shouter("shout") -------> print "SHOUT"
+    shout2 = Shouter("shout") -------> print "SHOUT"
+    shout3 = Shouter("let it all out") --------> print "LET IT ALL OUT"

+Above we have updated our Shouter class to take the additional parameter phrase.
+When we created each of our projects we passed an argument to the contractor.
+The constractor takes the argument phrase and, if it is a string, prints out the all-caps version of phrase.

+## Instance Variables

+We have learned so far that a class is a schematic for a data type and an object is an instance of a class, but why is there such a strong need to diffetentiate the two if each object can only have the methods and class variables the class has?
+This is because each instance of a class can hold different kinds of data.

+The data held by an object is reffered to as an instance variable.
+Instance variables aren't shared by all instances of a class - they are variables that are specific to the object they are attached to.

+Let's say that we have the following class definition:

+class FakeDict:
+    pass

+We can instantitate two different objects from this class, fake_dict1 and fake_dict2, and assign instance variables to these objects using the same attribute notation that was used for accessing class variables.

+    fake_dict1 = FakeDick()
+    fake_dict2 = FakeDict()

+    fake_dict1.fake_key = "This works!"
+    fake_dict2.fake_key = "This too!"

+Let's join the two strings together! working_string ="{}{}".format(fake_dict1.fake_key, fake_dict2.fake_key)
+print(working_string)